Ijaymoira/alx-low_level_programming/0x01-variables_if_else_while/README.md

-program that prints lower case to uppercase
+print in lowercase then uppercase